Harlem Renaissance: Fashion

 During the Harlem Renaissance, the African-American clothing scene took a dramatic turn from the prim and proper many young women preferred, from short skirts and silk stockings to drop-waisted dresses and cloche hats.
 Women wore loose-fitted garments and accessorized with long strand pearl bead necklaces, feather boas, and cigarette holders.
 The fashion of the Harlem Renaissance was used to convey elegance and flamboyancy and needed to be created with the vibrant dance style of the 1920s in mind.
 Popular by the 1930s was a trendy, egret-trimmed beret.

 Men wore loose suits that led to the later style known as the "Zoot", which consisted of wide-legged, high-waisted, peg-top trousers, and a long coat with padded shoulders and wide lapels.
 Men also wore wide-brimmed hats, colored socks, white gloves and velvet-collared Chesterfield coats.
 During this period, African Americans expressed respect for their heritage through a fad for leopard-skin coats, indicating the power of the African animal.

 While performing in Paris during the height of the Renaissance, the extraordinarily successful black dancer Josephine Baker was a major fashion trendsetter for black and white women alike.
 Her gowns from the couturier Jean Patou were copied, especially her stage costumes, which Vogue magazine called "startling".
-Josephine Baker is also credited for highlighting the "art deco" fashion era after she performed the "Danse Sauvage".
-During this Paris performance, she adorned a skirt made of string and artificial bananas.
+Josephine Baker is also credited for highlighting the "art deco" fashion era after she performed the "Banana Dance".
+During this Paris performance, she adorned a skirt made of a string of artificial bananas.
 Ethel Moses was another popular black performer.
 Moses starred in silent films in the 1920s and 1930s and was recognizable by her signature bob hairstyle.